-Both middle school and high school groups have fun events in addition to Sunday school.
+Middle school and high school youth have fun events in addition to Sunday school.
 They meet for movies, discussions, scavenger hunts, and field trips.
 Eating is usually a part of youth activities — no surprise about that!

 Both groups can attend the summer Sierra Service Project (SSP), a hands-on mission trip building homes and bringing hope to people in need.